Newton-Musyimi/Learning-C-and-CPP/README.md

 It introduces *Lizard* and *Spock* to the standard version.

 The rules stay the same but there are 2 additional options and abilities:
-1. Lizard - Poisons Spock and eats Paper
+4. Lizard - Poisons Spock and eats Paper
-2. Spock - Smashes Scissors and vaporizes Rock
+5. Spock - Smashes Scissors and vaporizes Rock

 ### Program 3: Rock, Paper, Scissors (EXTENDED) using a Class
 For the third and final version of the game, I switched up gears a bit and split it into 3 files:
 1. [The main file](https://github.com/Newton-Musyimi/Learning-C-and-CPP/blob/master/Rock%20Paper%20Scissors%20Extended/rpslsGAME.cpp) which initializes the game and starts it.
 2. [The header file](https://github.com/Newton-Musyimi/Learning-C-and-CPP/blob/master/Rock%20Paper%20Scissors%20Extended/rpsls.hpp) which contains the class definition and the class members' declaration.
 3. [The logic file](https://github.com/Newton-Musyimi/Learning-C-and-CPP/blob/master/Rock%20Paper%20Scissors%20Extended/rpsls.cpp) Where the game logic is coded.
 Also where the methods in the header file are defined.

+I also moved the code to its own [folder](https://github.com/Newton-Musyimi/Learning-C-and-CPP/tree/master/Rock%20Paper%20Scissors%20Extended) to make it easier to differentiate from Program 2.